Routeam

 Consolidated Screen Flow

-Throughout the quarter, our team followed a user-centered design process, using personas, storyboards, and prototypes to address user needs.
+Throughout the quarter, my team followed a user-centered design process, utilizing personas, storyboards, and user research to understand and address user needs.

-Through continuous iteration and refinement, we developed a final prototype that aligns with the core needs and preferences of our target audience.
+This process culminated in a final prototype that effectively aligns with the core needs and preferences of our target audience!

 During testing, it became evident that users often overlooked the 'Skip for Now' options within the app.
 This oversight led to frustration among users who preferred to defer certain tasks or decisions to a later time.